 Copacabana (Bolivia): Top 10 Things To Do

-Copacabana is a small town on the shores of Lake Titicaca.
-This picturesque little town perched above the lake has some attractions of its own.
+Copacabana is a small town on the shores of Lake Titicaca, Bolivia.
+This picturesque town perched above the lake has some interesting attractions of its own.
 It is also the departure point for ferries to the nearby islands of Isla del Sol and Isla de la Luna.
 We spent three days on our trip to Copacabana, including travelling there and back.
-Here are my picks for the Top 10 Things to do around Copacabana.
+Here are my picks for the Top 10 Things to do in and around Copacabana.

 Bolivia te espera